 WebSpam Factors – On-site

 179. The Panda Penalty

-Sites with low quality content are less visible to search engines as Google prefers quality content.
-Such sites with poor content are hit by Panda penalty.
+Sites with low-quality content are less visible to search engines as Google prefers quality content.
+Such sites with poor content are hit by the Panda penalty.

 180. Linking to Bad Neighbors